boxpositron/with-context-mcp/README.md

 ### 2. OpenCode Plugin

-This project includes an **OpenCode plugin** that provides all 11 MCP tools directly in your OpenCode sessions without requiring the MCP server.
+This project includes an **OpenCode plugin** that provides all 14 MCP tools directly in your OpenCode sessions without requiring the MCP server.
 The plugin is lighter weight and provides a better developer experience.

 **Features:**

-- All 11 tools available (write, read, search, list, delete, batch, templates, metadata)
+- All 14 tools available (write, read, search, list, delete, batch, templates, metadata, ingest, teleport, sync)
 - Automatic project context detection
 - Recursive vault scanning
 - Template system with 5 built-in templates